vernonclarke/Day_R_analysis/README.md

-## Linear Mixed Models (LMM) R-squared Measures
+## Linear Mixed-Effect Models (LMM) R-squared Measures

-The model is a two-level Linear Mixed Model (LMM), suitable for datasets where the first level corresponds to observations and the second level to some grouping/clustering factor (e.g., individuals with repeated measurements).
-The model, referred to as Model 1, is specified as follows:
+Linear Mixed-Effects Model (LMM) is suitable for datasets where the first level corresponds to an independent (or fixed-effect) variable and the second level to some grouping/clustering factor (such as subjects with repeated measurements).

+For normal/gaussian error distributions, the model is specified as follows:

 $$ y_{ij} = b_0 + \sum_{h=1}^{p} b_h x_{hij} + a_i + \epsilon_{ij} $$